sureshm-hub/code-challenges/cheat-sheet.md

     If currSum < 0, drop it (restart), because any future extension is hurt by a negative prefix. if (nums[i] > currSum) and if (currSum < 0) are just two ways of writing the same reset logic.

+Greedy Template:
+    Approach 1:
+        - "start new" at nums[i] vs "extend"
+        - swapping technique to keep signs consistent after multiply
+        -
+    Approach 2:
+        - prefix & suffix will also work with same complexity
+            - Multiplying forward finds all prefix products (subarrays ending at i).
+            - Multiplying backward finds all suffix products (subarrays starting at i).
+            - The combination of both directions ensures every possible subarray is implicitly checked without explicit nested loops
+        - prefix & suffix reset will carry negative and positive products

 In-Place:
     Use constant extra space for any given input size.